Video Lessions

 Video Lessons Via Web-Cam

 NEW - as of Sept.
-2009 we are offering VIDEO LESSONS via WEB-CAM.
+2009 I am offering VIDEO LESSONS via WEB-CAM.
 Should you have interest, web cameras are very inexpensive.
 This is really your only expense, as far as getting started.
 There is a free program called Skype that will need to be downloaded.
 From this point on a lesson is scheduled.
-Please give us a call at area code 940-433-5741 for more information.
+Please give me a call at area code 940-433-5741 for more information.

 Testimonial